 I know, I’ve been there.
 But going full speed with your workouts every single day and never taking time to rest can backfire.
-Your body needs time to rest in between hard exercise sessions so that it can repair itself properly—and come back stronger.
+Your body needs time to rest in between hard exercise sessions so that it can repair itself properly-and come back stronger.
+Of course, you can use things like a massage gun to help it recover faster and ease up any tight muscles you might have – but it’s important your body has that time to recover from all the work you’ve put it through.
 Plus, if all your body gets is physical stress without rest, you can reach the point of diminishing returns, or the point at which more exercise doesn’t result in any more progress.

 “Think of it this way, if you don’t give your body time to adapt to the physical demands, it will never get a chance to ‘catch up’ and get stronger,” Lindsey Corak.
 But that doesn’t mean you need to avoid all activity on your rest days.

 Planning an “active recovery” workout on rest days is a great way to give your body a break without being totally sedentary.

 If you’re a go-hard-at-every-workout kind of person (like me), or you just hate the idea of taking a day completely off from exercise (also me), active recovery workouts let you get in some activity while giving your muscles and joints the rest they need to bounce back stronger than ever.
 Having muscle and joint pain can then stop you from being active the next day, or even worse, not active for the next week!
 Aside from massaging joints and resting them, introducing CBD oil into your daily routine can also be very beneficial.
 It can help with any swelling that may occur from overusing your muscles and also act as a pain relief too.
 If you’ve pushed a particular gym session too far and you’re quite tender and it’s making it tough to sleep, the CBD oil will also help with sleep deprivation as well.

 Here are a few of my go-tos: